 The film was never released in Ghatak’s lifetime and believed to be lost forever.
 However in 1976, six months after Ghatak’s death, some Bengali cinema enthusiasts set out in the search of the footage of the film and finally found one lying in the Bengal Lab in Tollygunge, Calcutta.

-However, the excitement of the discovery was soon dampened by the fact that the nitrate-based negatives, lying in cans for 24 years have been damaged, seemingly beyond repair.
-However, not all hope was lost.
-A group of dedicated technicians started working on a painstaking effort to restore the film; a duplicate negative was created from damaged negatives and from it a fresh print was made.
-Finally as a result of their hard work, Nagarik could reach the theaters in 1977.
+However, the excitement of the discovery was soon dampened by the fact that the nitrate-based negatives, lying in cans for 24 years had been damaged, seemingly beyond repair.
+The team did not lose hope.
+A group of dedicated technicians started working on a painstaking effort to restore the film; a duplicate negative was created from damaged negatives and from it, a fresh print was made.
+Finally, as a result of their hard work, Nagarik could reach the theatres in 1977.